Glossary of Terms

 Surface Cleanliness refers to the amount of contaminants on the surface of a material.

-Surface Energy While molecules in the bulk of a substance have bonds with nearest neighbors on all sides, those present in a surface are missing those bonds on one side.
+While molecules in the bulk of a substance have bonds with nearest neighbors on all sides, those present on a surface are missing those bonds on one side.
 Because of these missing bonds, a surface has the potential to react chemically and physically with other substances.
 This potential is called Surface Energy.
 It is expressed in units of energy/area (e.g. millijoules/m2) or force/length (e.g. dyne/cm).

 This intelligence offers manufacturers: